 - Resolution 1803 and Additional Incentives for Iran.
 After several months of negotiations, Resolution 1803 was adopted by a vote of 14-0 (Indonesia abstaining) on March 3, 2008.
-It: - banned virtually all sales of dual use items to Iran, citing equipment listed as dual use in various proliferation conventions and documents; - authorized, but did not require, inspections of shipments by Iran Air Cargo and Islamic Republic of Iran Shipping Line, if such shipments are suspected of containing banned WMD-related goods; - imposed a firm travel ban on five Iranians named in Annex II to the Resolution and requires reports on travel by 13 other named individuals; - called for, but did not impose, a prohibition on financial transactions with Iran's Bank Melli and Bank Saderat; - added 12 entities to those sanctioned under Resolution 1737; - stated the willingness of the P5+1 to consider additional incentives to resolve the Iranian nuclear issue through negotiation "beyond those of June 2006. - The Bush Administration agreed to expand the June 2006 incentive package at a meeting in London on May 2, 2008, offering to add political cooperation and enhanced energy cooperation for Iran.
+It: - banned virtually all sales of dual use items to Iran, citing equipment listed as dual use in various proliferation conventions and documents;

+- authorized, but did not require, inspections of shipments by Iran Air Cargo and Islamic Republic of Iran Shipping Line, if such shipments are suspected of containing banned WMD-related goods; - imposed a firm travel ban on five Iranians named in Annex II to the Resolution and requires reports on travel by 13 other named individuals; - added 12 entities to those sanctioned under Resolution 1737; - stated the willingness of the P5+1 to consider additional incentives to resolve the Iranian nuclear issue through negotiation "beyond those of June 2006.

+The Bush Administration agreed to expand the June 2006 incentive package at a meeting in London on May 2, 2008, offering to add political cooperation and enhanced energy cooperation for Iran.
 EU envoy Solana presented the package (which included a signature by Secretary of State Rice) on June 14, 2008, but Iran was non-committal.
-(The text of the enhanced incentive offer to Iran is contained in an Annex to Resolution 1929.) - Iran did not accept the enhanced package of incentives as a basis of further discussion but, in July 2008, Iran indicated it might be ready to first accept a six week "freeze for freeze:" the P5+1 would freeze further sanctions efforts and Iran would freeze any expansion of uranium enrichment (though not suspend outright).
+(The text of the enhanced incentive offer to Iran is contained in an Annex to Resolution 1929.)
+Iran did not accept the enhanced package of incentives as a basis of further discussion but, in July 2008, Iran indicated it might be ready to first accept a six week "freeze for freeze:" the P5+1 would freeze further sanctions efforts and Iran would freeze any expansion of uranium enrichment (though not suspend outright).
 To try to take advantage of this opening, the Bush Administration sent Under Secretary of State for Political Affairs William Burns to join Solana and the other P5+1 representatives at a meeting in Geneva on July 19, 2008.
-Iran did not accept the "freeze for freeze" by an extended deadline of August 2, 2008. - Resolution 1835.
+Iran did not accept the "freeze for freeze" by an extended deadline of August 2, 2008.

+• Resolution 1835.
 As a result of the lack of progress, the P5+1 began discussing another sanctions resolution.
 However, the August 2008 crisis between Russia and Georgia contributed to Russia's opposing new U.N. sanctions on Iran.
-In an effort to demonstrate to Iran continued unity, the Council adopted Resolution 1835 (September 27, 2008), calling on Iran to comply with previous resolutions, but restating a willingness to negotiate and imposing no new sanctions. - The P5+1 met again in October and in November of 2008, but U.S. partner officials were uncertain about what U.S. policy toward Iran might be under a new U.S. Administration.
-No consensus on additional sanctions was reached.
+In an effort to demonstrate to Iran continued unity, the Council adopted Resolution 1835 (September 27, 2008), calling on Iran to comply with previous resolutions, but restating a willingness to negotiate and imposing no new sanctions.

+The P5+1 met again in October and in November of 2008, but no consensus on additional sanctions was reached.